stoodkev/SteemPlus/README.md

 ### Steemit
 * Votes information (% and SBD values)
-* Reward tab of planned and recent rewards
+* Rewards tab for pending and paid rewards
 * Feed+ : Filter your feed by tags, resteems, reputation and sorting options
 * User information
 * Wallet filters